exercism/v3/languages/julia/exercises/concept/functions-introduction/.docs/after.md

 Julia code often uses "germaniccase" for short function and variable names, e.g. `preptime`, `isbits`, or `eigvals`, while longer names use "snake_case", e.g. `total_working_time`.
 The line when to use which is a bit blurry.
-Some Julia style guides suggest using snake_case everywhere, e.g. the [Blue Style][blue-style], but Julia's standard and Base libraries prefer germaniccase.
+Some Julia style guides suggest using snake_case for all function and variable names, e.g. the [Blue Style][blue-style], but Julia's standard and Base libraries prefer germaniccase.
-Note that you should not use "UpperCamelCase" or "camelCase" for variables or functions, as that is reserved for type names, which we will get to later.
+Julia programs generally do not use "lowerCamelCase" anywhere and reserve "UpperCamelCase" for type names, which we will get to later.

 [blue-style]: https://github.com/invenia/BlueStyle
 [functions]: https://docs.julialang.org/en/v1/manual/functions/